QuantuMechanix8/Lost-And-Found/code_styleguide.md

 # Code Styleguide:
+Largely based on python conventions laid out in [Pep8](https://peps.python.org/pep-0008/#blank-lines) , but also inspired by [Julia's Styleguide](https://docs.julialang.org/en/v1/manual/style-guide/) and various other conventions - mentioned when relevant

+When in conflict, default to the styling for the language you are using over this styleguide e.g. `camelCasing` variables in `javaScript`

 ## Naming conventions:
-- Stick to American spellings, since programming languages and their libraries use these as standard.
+- Stick to American spellings, since programming languages and their libraries use these as standard i.e. "color" rather than "colour"
-- Avoid abbreviations unless they are incredibly obvious e.g. `rand_arr, num_dict` are fine - otherwise they necessitate context that can make reading the code much harder
+- Avoid abbreviations unless they are incredibly obvious e.g. `rand_arr, num_dict, x_pos` are fine - otherwise they necessitate context that can make reading the code much harder
 - We can shorten function names by putting some of the info into the type signature e.g. Instead of `submit_bid(maximum)` we could just have `submit(maximum::bid)` just ensure it is still sufficiently self describing
     - For languages without types or cases where this is difficult, we can embed type info in the variable name i.e. `execute(delay_seconds)` instead of `execute(delay)` which clarifies what the input represents
 - append `!` to functions which modify their arguments i.e `sort!(arr)` modifies the input array whereas `sort(arr)` returns a new sorted array